 Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing. ~Arundhati Roy

-This offering will be co-facilitated by Micah, Terri and Susan from GWI, whose fuller bios available here.
+This offering will be co-facilitated by a combination of these GWI Workers, whose fuller bios are available here.

 Micah (he/him) is of mixed race (black and white) and mixed religion, and grew up in two different socio-economic homes.
 He is a cisgendered, working/middle class parent of two living on Munsee/Lenape land in the Mahicantuck Valley, commonly referred today as Kingston, NY, working to prove possibility and to liberate the imagination in order to see a Just Transition.

-Terri (she/her) is a black, cisgendered, working/middle class mother of two, living in Rhinebeck, NY (Sepasco land).
+Terri (she/her) is a black, cisgendered, working/middle class mother of two, living in Philadelphia, PA (Lenni Lenape land).
 Through her work, she focuses on relationship and community building, and contributing to greater shared understanding of the Just Transition framework throughout the Hudson (Mahicantuck) Valley.

 Susan (she/her) is a white, working/middle class, cisgendered parent who strives to express callings and longings to facilitate learning, support collaboration, organize information, engage conflict, connect across difference, create lasting conditions for greater equity, and contribute toward justice in her communities based in Poughkeepsie, NY (Wappinger-Munsee-Lenape land) and the wider Mahicantuck Valley.